 Then soon after, I decided to move all my sites over to WordPress, so I had to return to the computer for writing blog posts anyway.
 It was then that I decided that rather than find the latest version of Photoshop, I would just find an online editor for now and worry about getting back into Photoshop later.

 UPDATE: I could not stay away.
 A few months after posting this I have since returned to my Photoshop haven.
-I still sometimes use PicMonkey, but my new found friend is really Canva and I have even created a course on how to use Canva.
+I still sometimes use PicMonkey, but my new found online friend is really Canva and I have even created a course and some videos on how to use Canva.
 While it is not meant to be a photo editor, I use it much more than I do my Photoshop pal.
 I even created a Facebook group to honor this wonderful FREE online graphic design site.

 I will say that Photoshop is awesome, if you do feel so inclined to try it out.
 If you are an aspiring or full-time photographer it is definitely a must-have!

 With all the FREE editors available, there really is no need to download software at this point.

 I will stick with my FREE editors for now, though.
 Here is a list of some more I have tried, in no particular order.
 Some of these are better than others and you will just have to fiddle around with each to find the one that best suits your fancy.